-The main planning tools (policies, plans and programs) which have been developed in Colombia
+The main planning tools (policies, plans and programs) which have been developed in Colombia to guide the protection, management and use of biodiversity on their different levels of organization or whose implementation promotes conservation actions are resumed in Table 2.

 Table 2.
-Main national instruments for the management of biodiversity and other related subjects.
+Main national ir struments for the manager ment of biodiversity and other related subjects.
+2222222